Fast-oscillating random perturbations of Hamiltonian systems: Averaging principle inside one domain

-With estimates on the transition times and probabilities between level sets near the critical points, the result from last section can be extended to the time when the process reaches the separatrix, which is the stopping time $\sigma$ defined earlier.
-The main result of this subsection is \begin{proposition} For each $f\in \mathcal D$, as $\e\downarrow0$, where the first supremum is taken over all stopping times $\sigma'\leq \sigma$. \end{proposition} We state a simple corollary of Proposition~\ref{prop:exit_time_from_separatrix}. \begin{corollary} For each $0<\alpha<1/2$, uniformly in $x\in U(0,\e^\alpha)$ and $y\in\mathbb T^m$,
+With estimates on the transition times and probabilities between level sets near the critical points, the result from last subsection can be extended to the time when the process reaches the separatrix, {which is denoted by $\sigma$.} The main result of this subsection is \begin{proposition} For each $f\in \mathcal D$, as $\e\downarrow0$, where the first supremum is taken over all stopping times $\sigma'\leq \sigma$. \end{proposition} We state a simple corollary of Proposition~\ref{prop:exit_time_from_separatrix}. \begin{corollary} For each $0<\alpha<1/2$, uniformly in $x\in U(0,\e^\alpha)$ and $y\in\mathbb T^m$,

 \end{corollary} \begin{lemma} For each $0<\alpha<1/2$, uniformly in $x\in U(0,\e^\alpha)$ and $y\in\mathbb T^m$,

 \end{lemma} \begin{proof} As in \eqref{eq:H}, write the equation for $H(\tx_t^\e)=\Tilde H_t^\e$ stopped at ${\sigma\wedge\tau(\e^\alpha)}$,